-Tuition will be paid in full by August 1 for the following school year, or can be paid in ten (10) equal monthly installments through the WSOC payment website beginning August 1, with the final payment due May 1.
+Tuition will be paid in full by July 10 for the following school year, or can be paid in two, nine or eleven equal monthly installments through the WSOC payment website beginning July 10.
 The Parents understand and agree that the Student is subject to dismissal by WSOC if any tuition payment is delinquent more than thirty (30) days.
 All installments must be secured by ACH.

+Tuition Refunds:

-Tuition Refunds: You may withdraw your student (cancel their tuition contract) and receive a full refund of all tuition and fees (except for the nonrefundable registration and supply fee) if written notice is received by the School on or before May preceding the school year in question.
+You may withdraw your student (cancel their tuition contract) and receive a full refund of all tuition and fees (except for the non refundable registration fee) if written notice is received by the School on or before May 31st preceding the school year in question.
 The Parents may also withdraw their student by providing written notice to the School between June 1 and August 31 preceding the school year.

 The Parents shall then be responsible for fifty percent (50%) of annual tuition and fees.
 Beginning September of the school year in question, parents may not cancel their tuition agreement under any circumstance and are not entitled to a refund of any tuition and fees for any reason whatsoever.
 Overhead, salaries, and other costs to the School do not diminish in the event of a Student's absence, withdrawal, suspension, or dismissal from WSOC.
 Therefore, the obligation to pay all tuition and fees is unconditional and no portion of such fees paid or outstanding will be refunded or canceled.

+Late Payments:

-Late Payments: Any tuition payments received after the 10th of the month will be assessed a \$15.00 late fee.
-As stated in the enrollment agreement, families are required to be current with tuition payments or make appropriate arrangements with the Finance Mandate Group to assure continued enrollment.
+Any tuition payments received after the 10th of the month will be assessed a \$15.00 late fee.
+As stated in the enrollment agreement, families are required to be current with tuition payments or make appropriate arrangements with the Business Manager to assure continued enrollment.

-Returned Check Policy: A family will be on a cash or cash-equivalent basis for payment of school expenses if the bank returns three personal checks unpaid in a twelve-month period.
+Returned Check Policy:

+A family will be on a cash or cash-equivalent basis for payment of school expenses if the bank returns three personal checks unpaid in a twelve-month period.
 This includes checks written for tuition, fees, and scrip and to the Company of Angels.